DigiData-Flo/German_Hoisung_Prices/README.md

 Therefore it is a Udacity project, there is no collaboration needed.

 # Files
+The DataAnalysisComplete.ipynb handles the the hole analysis from gathering - understanding - cleaning - modeling and evaluation.

+All other file in the repository are trial and error and not part of the Data analysis.

-The Campus_Data.ipynb handles the Data cleaning process In the Regression.ipynb I try dome regressions to fill missing values.
+In the Regression.ipynb I try dome regressions to fill missing values.
 Unfortunately this regressions are not used, because the $r^2" score shows me that only 40% of information was available to explain the values.
-The final data analysis is done in Clustering-Copy2.ipynb.
-The other files was just trial and error.